 How to Renew Car Registration in Texas

 Motorists must apply for a car registration renewal in Texas once every year before their vehicle’s current registration expires.
-If a driver’s vehicle registration expires in December of 2019, for instance, motorists must apply for renewal before the last day of December to avoid a penalty fee.
+For instance, if the registration expires in June, the motorist must apply for renewal before the last day of the month to avoid a penalty fee.

 As a reminder to apply for the DMV registration renewal in a timely manner, the Texas Department of Motor Vehicles (TxDMV) will send vehicle owners a reminder notice card via mail or email.